Uttam Agarwal resigns as independent director of Yes Bank, cites 'corporate governance failure'

 He was appointed to the post on November 14, 2018, and his tenure was set to end only in November 2023.

-The boardroom tussle at Yes Bank is once again in the news with independent director Uttam Prakash Agarwal putting in his papers, citing 'corporate governance'.
+The boardroom tussle at Yes Bank is once again in the news with independent director Uttam Prakash Agarwal putting in his papers, citing failure in corporate governance and compliance.

-Agrawal told Moneycontrol that that he has resigned on grounds of corporate governance and the way the private bank was dealing with capital raising.
+Agrawal told Moneycontrol that that he was unhappy the way the private bank was dealing with capital raising.
 He also expressed his reservations on appointment of employees under the new management.

 He was appointed to the post on November 14, 2018, and his tenure was set to end in November 2023.